-What companies are eligible to a Dutch State Guarantee?
+What companies were eligible to a Dutch State Guarantee?

-The BMKB-C guarantee is only available to Dutch SMEs that are fundamentally healthy (i.e. profitable over 2019) and have or expect a liquidity need as a result of the corona-crisis.
-This has to be reflected in, for example, a decrease in turnover or a cancellation of orders.
+The BMKB-C guarantee was only available to Dutch SMEs that are fundamentally healthy (i.e. profitable over 2019) and had or expected a liquidity need as a result of the corona-crisis.
+This had to be reflected in, for example, a decrease in turnover or a cancellation of orders.
 The guarantee is applicable only after the company has made use of other government Covid-19 measures, such as employee salary support.
-The guarantee covers new money only, hence the loan cannot be used to refinance existing loans.
+The guarantee covered new money only, hence the loan couldn't be used to refinance existing loans.

-Our goal is to help companies in their financing needs, while protecting the returns of our lenders.
+Our goal was to help companies in their financing needs, while protecting the returns of our lenders.
 Therefore, we will only finance companies that were profitable in 2019 and experience a temporary setback due to coronavirus crisis.
-Moreover, we should be able to determine whether the company will recover when everything goes back to normal.
-As a result we will add criteria to our standard credit analysis and check if the company will be able to come back to the historical performance in a reasonable time.

-To align the interests, the owner of the company has to give a personal guarantee of at least 10% of the loan amount.
+To align the interests, the owner of the company has to give a personal guarantee.

 When can the guarantee be called?